kujenga/website/content/about.md

 Created the fastest interpreter in my Computer Architecture class by compiling translated instructions of the x86 instruction set into mapped sequences of ARM instructions allowing for much faster runtimes than a standard interpreter.
 ### Replicated Hosting within a P2P Marketplace
 [Forked](https://github.com/kujenga/OpenBazaar) the [OpenBazaar](https://github.com/OpenBazaar/OpenBazaar) project in its earliest stages to emulate a hosted site environment within a P2P network.
 Used a [Kademlia](http://xlattice.sourceforge.net/components/protocol/kademlia/specs.html) distributed hash table to facilitate replicated storage of a user’s site across multiple peers.
-### Electric Powered Off-Road Vehicle - Summer 2011 - Fall 2013
+### Electric Powered Off-Road Vehicle
 Hand-fabricated a full-suspension metal frame from raw steel tubing.
-Designed the power train electronics system, used CAD software to design and fabricate control board, motor mount, and drivetrain assembly.
+Designed the power train electronics system, used CAD software to design and fabricate control board, motor mount, and drive train assembly.
 ## Education
 ### [Williams College](https://www.google.com/webhp?hl=en#hl=en&q=Williams+College) 2016'
 #### Majoring in Computer Science